 - Sandals: For the beach and everyday comfort.

 Forgot something on this list?
 No worries!
-You can always buy something when you get there.
-If you are planning an extended trip through the region, traveling light on your trip in, and stocking up once you get there can actually be smart.
+You can always buy something when you get to Asia.
+If you are planning an extended trip through the region, travelling light on your trip in= and stocking up once you get there can actually be a smart plan.

 Become an eco-friendly traveller

-Travel has massive impacts on the world’s ecosystems.
-Beyond carbon emissions from flights and the development of coastal infrastructure, unconscious tourism leads to natural habitat loss, animal exploitation, and increased pollution, having a serious impact on nature.
-Now more than ever, it is important to be responsible and do what you can to reduce your own environmental footprint.
+Travel has a massive impact on the world’s ecosystems.
+Beyond carbon emissions from flights and the development of coastal infrastructure, unconscious, irresponsible tourism leads to natural habitat loss, animal exploitation, and increased pollution, having a serious impact on nature.
+Now more than ever, it is important to be responsible and do what you can to reduce your own environmental footprint when travelling.
 Here are a few small changes that can have hugely positive effects:

-- Turn off electronics and lights when you leave your accommodation
+- Turn off electronics, aircon and lights when you leave your accommodation to save energy

 - Recycle!
 It may be hard to find so keep your eye out for opportunities, or hold onto the items until you can